TU DELFT EXTENSION SCHOOL FOR CONTINUING EDUCATION

 b. a withdrawal or revocation of the certificate.

 ii.
-In cases where there has been a breach of the TU Delft Code of Conduct, the Board of Examiners of the faculty offering the course can decide to either bar the learner from further participation in the course or stop/revoke the issuance of a certificate.
+In cases where there has been a breach of the TU Delft Code of Conduct, the ES QA Board with the advice of the Board of Examiners of the faculty offering the course, can decide to either bar the learner from further participation in the course or stop/revoke the issuance of a certificate.

-I. 6.3 Professional Education courses and Professional Certificate Programmes
+P. 6.3 Professional Education courses and Professional Certificate Programs

 i.
-The course team/lecturer can contact the ES Quality Assurance Board with regards to fraud and/or plagiarism.
-The ES Quality Assurance Board can decide on one of the following sanctions (depending on the seriousness of the case):
+If the course team/lecturer detects or suspects fraud, they can contact the ES QA Board to handle such cases.
+The ES QA Board can decide on one of the following sanctions (depending on the seriousness of the case):

 a. an invalid result